-This unique, (Skillset accredited) course places strong emphasis on developing those skills and qualities that are essential to a successful and fulfilling career in this field.
+This unique course, accredited by Screenskills, places strong emphasis on developing those skills and qualities that are essential to a successful and fulfilling career in this field.
 The course nurtures excellent art & design skills, analytical and problem solving skills, including insight and application; imagination; creativity; practical and interpersonal skills; team working and communication as well as all kinds of drawing, visual communication and model making.